jmcrego/audioTokenizer/README.md

 ```

 Caveats:
-* One embedding/token = 20 ms of audio (stride = 320 samples / 16000 = 0.02 sec = 20 ms)
-* CNN feature encoder extracts audio features representing the audio.
-A stack of strided conv layers that downsample the input.
+* CNN feature encoder extracts audio features from audio chunks.
+A stack of strided conv layers that downsample the input. [use pretrain model, FROZEN]
 * Transformer encoder refines features.
-It applies global context, self-attention across the entire sequence.
+It applies global context, self-attention across the entire sequence. [use pretrain model, FROZEN]
 * K-means tokenizer creates discrete acoustic tokens by mapping each embedding to the nearest centroid.
+[MUST be trained from speech files]
 * D depends on the model used.
 Ex:
   * mHuBERT base: 768
   * mHuBERT large: 1024
   * wav2vec2 base: 768
   * wav2vec2 large: 1024
+* One embedding/token = 20 ms of audio (stride = 320 samples / 16000 = 0.02 sec = 20 ms)

 ## Install